github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

 {% ifversion actions-save-state-set-output-envs %}
 ## Setting an output parameter

 Sets a step's output parameter.
 Note that the step will need an `id` to be defined to later retrieve the output value.
+Multi-line output values can be set with the same technique used in the [Multiline strings](/actions/using-workflows/workflow-commands-for-github-actions#multiline-strings) section to define multi-line environment variables.

 {% bash %}